jlaake/ADMB-Examples/Readme.md

 PDF files describing each example can be found under Downloads.
 The TPL and DAT files are under each example sub-directory.

+You can download all of the source files in a [single zip](https://github.com/jlaake/ADMB-Examples/archive/master.zip).